shabbyrobe/cmdy/README.md

 much as possible.
 It does not attempt to replace `flag.Flag`, though it does extend it slightly.

+`cmdy` is liberally documented in [GoDoc](https://godoc.org/github.com/shabbyrobe/cmdy), though a brief overview is provided in this README.
+If anything is unclear, please submit a GitHub issue.

 Features
 --------

 - `ArgSet`, similar to `flag.FlagSet` but for positional arguments.
+The `github.com/shabbyrobe/cmdy/args` package can be used independently.
 - Simple subcommand (and sub-sub command (and sub-sub-sub command)) support.
 - `context.Context` support (via `cmdy.Context`, which is also a
   `context.Context`).